MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

 - queryresult: This will extract information from the json to be used downstream.
 There are loads of online query testers out there.
 I like to use [this one](https://www.jsonquerytool.com/).
 Using the query "$." basically means "forward unchanged" (but brackets are added), as you can see below.
   ![grafik](https://github.com/user-attachments/assets/8c3f4bbe-0c1c-4611-8e3b-566229db90a1)
-- evalwrite: Here we are setting variables of meta to new values.
+- evalwrite: Here we are resetting variables of meta to new values depending on the response.
 Each variable is called by their name and the values are set.
 Using the prefix "DYNAMIK" in the value triggers meta to interpret all the following code of the json key "value" as javascript code.
    - variable "NewDevice": The temporary variable "device" is created and is set to the content of the already existing "NewDevice".
 Then more information is added to the variable based on the new info from the response.
 First we check whether the name in the response is "null" (this is the case when not set in the Shelly App).
 If true, we create a name based on "Shelly Plus 2 PM" followed by the ip adsress.
 If false, we take the name from the response.
 Then more information like "model", "mac", "profile" and "auth_en" is read from the response and written into the variable The variable "device" is than stringifyed to json and the result of that will be "NewDevice".
    - variable "MyDevices": Now we want to check if the $NewDevice matches a number of parameters to ensure compatibility with this driver.
 If so, the new device is added to "MyDevices".
 For that we are creating temporary variables for $NewDevice and $MyDevices to handle them more comfortably in the javascript code.
 Then a check is performed where the current model and profile is compared to the $CompatibleModel and $CompatibleProfile defined in the beginning of the driver.
 Also it is checked if authorization if deactivated on the device.
 If all of those conditions are true, the $NewDevice is added to $MyDevices looking at $MyDevices and checking if this device already exists.
 If so the entry is replaced.
 If the device is new to $MyDevices it will be added (inserted in the end).
    - evaldo: With evaldo we can trigger button action based on a test.
 Here we are testing basically the same as above, to then trigger the hidden button __PERSIST and write the updated "$MyDevices" to permanent memory (\<DriverName\>-DataStore.json).
 BTW: __PERSIST is a hidden button already programmed into meta.
 Other userdefined hidden buttons can be created too by using two underscores infront of a button name.